-Christo, G. & DaSilva, V. A. (in press).
-A Portuguese version of the Christo Inventory for Substance-misuse Services (CISS): a simple outcome evaluation tool.
-Brazilian Journal of Medicine.
+Christo, G. and DaSilva, V. A. (2002).
+A Portuguese version of the Christo Inventory for Substance-misuse Services: a simple outcome evaluation tool.
+Brazilian Journal of Medical and Biological Research, 35, 1111-1118.

 Christo, G. & Franey, C. (1995).
 Drug Users' Spiritual Beliefs, Locus of Control and the Disease Concept in Relation to Narcotics Anonymous Attendance and Six-Month Outcomes.
 Drug and Alcohol Dependence, 38, 51-56.